-Most relevant problems are nonlinear and such settings are really fascinating and very important.
-For this reason, a first class on numerical methods for partial differential, with the risk of being dense, should at least strive how nonlinear problems can be approached.
+Most problems are nonlinear and such settings are really fascinating to study.
+For this reason, a first class on numerical methods for partial differential equations, with the risk of being dense, should at least strive how nonlinear problems can be approached.
+This chapter and Chapter 14 have been partially re-written and are both complementary to my book on multiphysics phase-field fracture [134] in which nonlinear problems and coupled variational inequality systems (CVIS) are studied in great detail.